 - Complete a Content Audit — Start by understanding what you have now.
 Taking a snapshot of your current state of content tells you what’s working, what’s not and what you need to create.
 If knowledge is power, a content audit is the key to that knowledge: audits are critical to understanding and evaluating the performance of content against business goals, user needs, editorial standards and performance factors such as search engine optimization and content use or web analytics.
 Investing about $2-5K in an audit will pay off with a quantifiable picture of current state content, against which you can benchmark your future success.

 - Test a New Channel — If you have been overwhelmed by the growth in the number of marketing channels — you’re not alone.
-Facebook, Instagram, Pinterest, Snapchat, Linkedin and Twitter have all significantly invested in their targeting and tools to help advertisers reach the right audience.
+Facebook, Instagram, Pinterest, Snapchat, LinkedIn, and Twitter have all significantly invested in their targeting and tools to help advertisers reach the right audience.
 Pick a platform, develop your first targeted campaign and measure the results.
 Our experience is that test campaigns can be done in the $15-$25k range depending on desired reach.

 About the Author:

 Tom West is a career Digital Business Leader who has run multiple Top 100 e-commerce sites as president and general manager.
-Today he acts as digital director for multiple companies and helps many more to reach their full digital potential through his company Springbox.
+Today he acts as digital director for multiple companies and helps many more to reach their full digital potential through Springbox.